-- 2. Function -- >150 enzymes require NAD or NADP. - a. redox and electron transport b. ribosylation of proteins in cell signaling and DNA replication and repair
+- 2. Transport: free in plasma, brain cells have high-affinity system for Nam.
+Receptor: GPCR found in adipose - 3.
+Function -- >150 enzymes require NAD or NADP. > 200 reactions in metabolism of carbohydrates, fatty acids (β -oxidation), and amino acids. - a. redox and electron transport b. ribosylation of proteins in cell signaling and DNA replication and repair

-$$NAD + protein \rightarrow niacin + ADP-protein$$
+NAD + protein \rightarrow niacin + ADP-protein

-- Deficiency state Pellagra "4D's" dermatitis, diarrhea, dementia, death; red tongue and pigmentation = common signs; seen in "corn belt" in U.S. during early 1900's, reason -- lack of available nicotinic acid and tryptophan in corn. - 4.
+- 4. Deficiency state Pellagra "4D's" dermatitis, diarrhea, dementia, death; red tongue and pigmentation = common signs; seen in "corn belt" in U.S. during early 1900's, reason -- lack of available nicotinic acid and tryptophan in corn. - 5.
 Biosynthesis -- See B6 section for biosynthesis of niacin from tryptophan.
 It is estimated that 60 mg of tryptophan gives 1 mg of niacin.
-Isoniazid therapy can precipitate some symptoms of pellagra by binding up PLP and stopping the conversion of tryp to niacin. - Source -- meat, fish, whole grain cereals, peanuts.
-Ingested in foods as NAD or NADP then hydrolyzed in the intestinal mucosa. - 6.
-Stability -- very stable, but much is lost if cooking water is discarded. - 7.
+Isoniazid therapy can precipitate some symptoms of pellagra by binding up PLP and stopping the conversion of tryp to niacin.
+Low Zn also contributes to Pellagra as Zn plays some roles in tryptophan -> niacin conversion. - 6.
+Source -- meat, fish, whole grain cereals, peanuts.
+Ingested in foods as NAD or NADP then hydrolyzed in the intestinal mucosa.

+- 7. Stability -- very stable, but much is lost if cooking water is discarded. - 8.
 Requirements -- DV = 20 mg, but requirement will depend on tryptophan intake.
-UL=35mg - 8.
-Use -- Component of multivitamin preps also used in high doses for its pharmacological effects as described below.

-- a.
-For improving serum lipids -- use Niacin (NA); Niacinamide is not effective; NA used in doses up to 10 q/d (usually 3-5g), will lower LDL 5-25%, triglycerides 20-50% and raise HDL 15-35%.
+UL=35mg - 9.
+Use -- Component of multivitamin preps also used in high doses for its pharmacological effects as described below. - a.
+For improving serum lipids -- use Niacin (NA); Niacinamide is not effective; NA used in doses up to 10 g/d (usually 3-5g), will lower LDL 5-25%, triglycerides 20-50% and raise HDL 15-35%.
 Combines well with statin drugs.
 Side effects are significant, but decrease with time.
-Mechanism: exact mechanism is unknown but does lower production of VLDLP and activates lipoprotein lipase.
+Mechanism: at least in part due to inhibition of lipolysis in adipose tissue -> decreased fatty acid supply -> lower production of VLDL; also activates lipoprotein lipase -> enhance VLDL clearance.
 Niacin and some sustained release products are OTC.
 The extended release product (Niaspan) is Rx. - b.
 Schizophrenia use of high dose niacin has been popular but is of unproven efficacy. - c.
 Peripheral Vasodilator -- usefulness is questionable. - d.
 Diabetes-there is interest in niacinamide in high doses to prevent type 1 diabetes in high risk kids and for type 2 adults.
-Niacinamide may help protect pancreatic beta cells but results showing benefit are preliminary. - 9.
-Toxicity (in doses over UL) -- peripheral vasodilation, flushing, GI upset, ulcers, diarrhea, impaired glucose tolerance, liver damage (reversible?) and increased gout.
+Niacinamide may help protect pancreatic beta cells but results showing benefit are preliminary. - 10.
+Toxicity (in doses over UL) -- peripheral vasodilation, flushing (due to vasodilation), GI upset, ulcers, diarrhea, impaired glucose tolerance, liver damage (reversible?) and increased gout.
 These effects are seen with high doses (gram quantities) and decrease the usefulness of this vitamin for treating hyperlipidemias.
 Hepatitis has been associated more with the sustained release preparations of NA but not as much with the "extended release" product (Niaspan).
 The vasodilation and GI upset decreases after a few weeks on the drug.
 Aspirin and NSAIDS help.
-Niacinamide in high doses has significant associated adverse effects also but not the flushing reaction.
+Niacinamide in high doses has significant associated adverse effects also but not the flushing reaction (deplete methyl groups due to increased demand for methylation to excrete Niacinamide).

-10. Patient counseling Issues
+11. Patient counseling Issues

 - a) Single use is not necessary for nutritional purposes.
-Take a multivitamin. - b) High dose (gram quantities or Niaspan) are not for self medication because niacin can cause toxicity at doses needed for favorably affecting blood lipids.
+Take a multivitamin. - b) High dose (gram quantities or Niaspan) are not for self-medication because niacin can cause toxicity at doses needed for favorably affecting blood lipids.